 Cook the pasta: Bring a large pot of salted water to a boil and season generously with salt*.
 Add the shells.
 Cook pasta according to package directions until barely al dente, about 9 minutes.
 Drain the pasta (and drizzle with olive oil if desired) and set aside to cool.

-Stuff shells: Fill each cooked shell with about 2 tablespoons of the pumpkin mixture.
+Stuff shells with pumpkin: Fill each cooked shell with about 2 tablespoons of the pumpkin mixture.
 Arrange the shells snuggly into the prepared baking dish (filling side up).
-OPTIONAL - If using Alfredo sauce, evenly pour the remaining sauce over the shells.
+OPTIONAL: If using Alfredo sauce, evenly pour the remaining sauce over the shells.

-Bake: Transfer to the oven and bake for 30-35 minutes, or until golden brown and bubbly*.
-Let cool for 5 minutes before topping with optional garnishes and serving.
+Bake: Transfer to the oven and bake for 30-35 minutes, or until golden brown and bubbly.
+(Optional, broil during last 2-3 minutes.
+See notes.)
+Cool: Remove pumpkin shells from oven and place baking dish on a wire cooling rack.
+Set aside and let cool for 5 minutes. before topping with optional garnishes and serving.
 Enjoy!

-Just as properly salting your pasta water is important, so is cooking your pasta shells until BARELY al dente, which is approximately 9 minutes.
+Cooking pasta: I strongly urge you to cook your pasta shells until BARELY al dente, which is approximately 8-10 minutes, depending upon the brand.
 The shells will continue to cook in the oven, so it is imperative you do NOT overcook them!!